-For component 2, the targeted interventions with Juvenile, Family Protection and Criminal investigation police departments will be implemented through the direct award of a grant to two international organisations, UNICEF and UNODC, given their specific experience in the aforesaid areas and their active participation in the formulation of the programme.
-The prior approval for these direct awards has been granted by the responsible Director in line with the applicable rules.
-A standard contribution agreement will be signed with each international organisation.
+For component 2, the targeted interventions with Juvenile, Family Protection and Criminal investigation police departments will be implemented through joint management with two international organisations, UNICEF and UNODC, given their specific experience in the aforesaid areas.
+Joint management with these two organisations in accordance with Article 53(d) of Financial Regulation 1605/2002 is possiblebecause of their active participation in the formulation of the project and both organisations are bound by a long-term framework agreement with the Commission.